SF Symbols Changes in iOS 14.2

 wifi

 In my testing, multicolor symbols don’t display correctly at most scales or weights.
-See for examples.
+See SF Symbols Changes in iOS 14 for examples.

 Right-to-Left Localizations